 As you transition to working in Morocco, you need employees willing to move with you.
 However, those looking to live and work in Morocco need to apply for work visas within the first three months of arriving.
 If you don’t know how to get a Moroccan work visa on behalf of your employees, you can benefit from working with a Global PEO such as Globalization Partners.

-Types of Morocco Working Visas
+Types of Work Visas in Morocco

 Morocco only requires certain nationalities to get visas for stays up to 90 days.
 Those exempt include citizens of the US, EU, Japan, Australia, and more.
 However, all foreigners will need a Morocco work visa to legally work in the country.